Sedona Prince: Texas

 Prince redshirted her true freshman season while recovering from a broken right leg suffered at the FIBA Americas U18 Championships.
 According to her mother Tambra, the athletic trainers at Texas urged her to prepare for the upcoming season, having her do exercises a month after her surgery, leading to her suffering a setback and nearly dying from an infection and the antibiotics she was taking to combat it.
 Prince announced she would transfer to Oregon to continue her collegiate career, with reports stating that disagreements with the Texas medical staff were the main reason for the transfer.

 Oregon

 Prince applied for a hardship waiver to grant her immediate eligibility for the 2019–20 season, but her waiver and appeal were denied, leading to her sitting out the season instead.

 She missed the entire 2022–23 season due to a broken elbow.
 After the season, she declared for the 2023 WNBA draft, but later withdrew her name from consideration.

 TCU

-Prince entered the transfer portal in 2023, enrolling at Texas Christian University (TCU) as a graduate student and signing with Horned Frogs women's basketball roster in April.
+Prince entered the NCAA transfer portal in 2023, enrolling at Texas Christian University (TCU) as a graduate student and signing with Horned Frogs women's basketball roster in April.
 In February 2025, Prince helped TCU achieve its highest ranking ever.